Welcome to our privacy statement.

 10.1 Contact forms and “Identifier” function

 Bayer CropScience Limited is the data controller and will only use any personal data collected through the use of the App and the “Identifier” function in the ways set out below.
-Unless otherwise stated, the legal basis for handling your personal data is that it is necessary to make the functionalities of the app available to you and respond to your enquiries (Art.
-6(1)(b) General Data Protection Regulation).
+Unless otherwise stated, the legal basis for handling your personal data is that it is necessary to make the functionalities of the app available to you and respond to your enquiries (processing is necessary to perform a contract with you or to take steps at the request of the data subject prior to entering into a contract).

 If you use the “Identifier” function, the app will need to access and use the camera in your device to take a photo of the pest you wish to identify.
 When you submit the request, we receive the photograph and your email address and will use this information to respond to you with our analysis.